sccn/sccn.github.io/tutorials/ConceptsGuide/EEGLAB_functions.md

 help.
 Keep in mind that all the interactive EEGLAB pop_ functions work this way.
 You may copy commands from the EEG history fields and modify the function input as desired.
-Function help messages are available either from the EEGLAB graphic interface <font color=brown>Help → EEGLAB functions → Interactive pop_ functions</font>, from the [Internet](http://sccn.ucsd.edu/eeglab/allfunctions/), or from the command line (type *\>\> help pop_xxx*).
+Function help messages are available either from the EEGLAB graphic interface <span style="color: brown">Help → EEGLAB functions → Interactive pop_ functions</span>, from the [Internet](http://sccn.ucsd.edu/eeglab/allfunctions/), or from the command line (type *\>\> help pop_xxx*).